kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     * These values are set when you run `kfctl init`.
     * These values are snapshotted inside `app.yaml` to make your app self contained.
 * **${KFAPP}/aws_config** - A directory that contains a sample `eksctl` cluster configuration file that defines the AWS cluster and policy files to attach to your node group roles.
-    * This directory is created when you run `kfctl.sh generate platform`.
+    * This directory is created when you run `kfctl generate platform`.
     * You can modify the `cluster_config.yaml` and `cluster_features.sh` files to customize your AWS infrastructure.
 * **${KFAPP}/k8s_specs** - A directory that contains YAML specifications for daemons deployed on your Kubernetes Engine cluster.
 * **${KFAPP}/ks_app** - A directory that contains the [ksonnet](https://ksonnet.io/) application for Kubeflow.